javigs82/ecommerce-basket/README.md

 ### Domain

-Here is define the model, the business layer using event bus to communicate with application layer and act as a middleware for all business methods.
-This layer defines the ports in  too.
+Here is defined the model with proper entities and the business layer that uses event bus to communicate with application layer and acts as a middleware for all business methods.
+This layer defines the ports too.

 ### Infrastructure
 Data comes from in-memory storage due to the challenge of this pre-release.

-Given a central storage like `Sql` or `Nosql` db must be considered plus some distribute `cache` solution like redis.
+Given a central storage like `Sql` or `Nosql` db must be considered where some distribute `cache` solution like redis would be mandatory for faster accesses.

 ## Getting started